UCI Cycling World Championships

 Where: Across Scotland

-World Championship Road Racing is in intense battle with cyclists from around the world competing for the rainbow jersey.
+World Championship Road Racing is in an intense battle with cyclists from around the world competing for the rainbow jersey.
 The racing is split into 3 events: Individual Road Race, Individual Time Trials and Mixed Team Relay.
 This might sound complex but we’ve broken each of them down for you.

 Individual Road Race